EssesDev/psg_video_navigator/README.md

 2. **Load a Video**: Use "File > Load Video" to select an AVI/MP4 file.
 3. **Configure Clicks**:
    - Go to "Settings > Configure Clicks" to open the configuration window.
-   - For each action (Click1, Click2, Forward, Backward, Start, End), either:
+   - For each action (Click1, Click2, Click3, Forward, Backward, Start, End), either:
      - Click "Capture", then click on the screen within 5 seconds to set the coordinates.
      - Enter (x, y) coordinates manually and click "Set".
 4. **Navigate and Click**:
-   - Use "Simulate Click 1/2" to trigger clicks at configured coordinates.
+   - Use buttons "1", "2", "3" to trigger clicks at configured coordinates.
+   - Use "R" to reset click positions to defaults.
+   - Use "Lock/Unlock" to toggle interaction state.
-   - Use navigation buttons ("Start", "-30 min", "+30 min", "End") to jump through the video and trigger associated clicks.
+   - Use navigation buttons ("Start", "-30s", "+30s", "End") to jump through the video and trigger associated clicks.
+   - Enter a slice number (30-second intervals) and click "Go" to jump to that slice.
 5. The video frame updates statically in a bordered frame, and the window stays on top.
+Version 1.0.0 is displayed in the bottom-right.

 **Note**: PyAutoGUI performs real mouse clicks on your screen.
 Ensure coordinates are safe to avoid unintended interactions.